zgww/Sui/README.md

 ## Goal

-- Best Performance (you are writing c, nobody can faster then you)
+- Best Performance (you are writing in c, nobody can faster than you)
 - Simplest Gui Framework (gc free us)
 - Smallest Gui Framework <= 10MB (less dependencies, smaller size。 we are native app)
-- Fastest Compile Speed (then C++ 😁.
+- Fastest Compile Speed (than C++ 😁.
 I'm tired of C++'s compilation speed.
 The incremental compilation time for Project C is typically within 1 second.)

 ## URGC